JarrodOrtiz/JarrodOrtiz/README.md

 - 👋 Hi, I’m @JarrodOrtiz
 - 👀 I’m interested in ...Always learning and expanding technical skills.
 - 💞️ I’m looking to grow my Technical network and meet like minded people or groups that will help me grow.
-- 📫 How to reach me ...Jarrodortiz61@gmail.com, www.linkedin.com/in/jarrod-ortiz

 <!---
 JarrodOrtiz/JarrodOrtiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.